DinoHub-SubT/dsta_deploy/docs/catkin/azure-catkin-basestation.md

 - You can just stop the docker containers rather than completely removing them, to avoid re-creating them all the time.

-- The `docker-join.bash [container-name]` command will enter a stopped container.
+- The `docker-join.bash -n [container-name]` command will enter a stopped container.

 ## Summary